 Our expertise, confidence and dynamic approach in business has enabled us to build and develop a sales distribution model, which is one of the most effective in our Industry.
 Additionally, CIG's Sales Force has been developed through a strict selection process, intensive training and well-structured performance management system.
 In line with the Abrempong Holdings' culture of attaching a sense of royalty to every service, CIG continues to nurture our customer relationships with keen emphasis on Tender, Loving, Care (TLC).

-CIG is now fully licensed and regulated by the Bank of Ghana, and our stated capital stands at Seven Million Ghana Cedis (¢ 7, 000 000.00).
+CIG is now fully licensed and regulated by the Bank of Ghana, and our stated capital stands at sixteen Million Ghana Cedis (¢ 16,000 000.00).